FAANG/dcc-metadata/docs/faang_sample_metadata.md

  * Sample Name / ID
  * Description (optional)
  * Material (e.g. [organism](http://www.ontobee.org/browser/rdf.php?o=OBI&iri=http://purl.obolibrary.org/obo/OBI_0100026), [specimen](http://www.ontobee.org/browser/rdf.php?o=OBI&iri=http://purl.obolibrary.org/obo/OBI_0100051))
- * Availability URL (optional) - a link to a web page giving information on sample availability - who to contact and if the sample is available
+ * Availability (optional) - either a link to a web page giving information on sample availability (who to contact and if the sample is available), or a e-mail address to contact about availability.
+In either case, long term support of the web page or e-mail address is necessary.
+Group e-mail addressees are preferable to indiviudal.

 ###Animal